Stock market today: Wall Street holds relatively steady ahead of big tests coming later in the week

 Of course, the economy is U.S. still growing, and many economists see a recession as unlikely.
 But worries about it have nonetheless been putting downward pressure on Treasury yields in the bond market.

 They were holding relatively steady on Monday ahead of the upcoming data reports.
-The yield on the 10-year Treasury was holding at 3.94%, where it was late Friday.
-The two-year Treasury yield, which more closely tracks expectations for Fed action, edged down to 4.05% from 4.06%.
+The yield on the 10-year Treasury fell to 3.91% from 3.94% late Friday.
+The two-year Treasury yield, which more closely tracks expectations for Fed action, slipped to 4.03% from 4.06%.

 Several big companies will also report their latest earnings results later in the week, including Walmart and Home Depot.
 Most big U.S. companies have been reporting better profits for the spring than analysts expected, but pressure is on retailers amid worries about how spenders at the lower end of the income spectrum are faring.